Exfoliation is an important step that happens regularly in a good skincare regimen.

 By Wishtrend Mandelic Acid 5% Skin Prep Water comes in a sleek and dark plastic bottle and has a clear, watery texture and a slight medicinal scent to it.

-While this can be kinda offputting and even worrying at the beginning, this product does not contain alcohol that can potentially dry out and dehydrate your skin.
+While this can be somewhat offputting and even worrying at the beginning, this product does not contain alcohol that can potentially dry out and dehydrate your skin.

-Additionally, it is free of parabens, silicone, steroids, artificial colors, and fragrances and has a low pH of 4.5 ± 1.0, which makes it ideal for sensitive or sensitized skin.
+Additionally, it is free of parabens, silicone, steroids, artificial colors, and fragrances and has a low pH of 4.5 ± 1.0, making it ideal for sensitive or sensitized skin.

 While it does have the ability to sting once applied over open wounds, the product otherwise feels comfortable and it absorbs fast into the skin without leaving an oily or tacky film once it dries.